B.A., Columbia University

 M.Arch., Princeton University

-Ms. Abruzzo is a partner in Abruzzo Bodziak Architects, a New York-based practice of civic and cultural projects to homes and exhibitions.
-The firm has been recognized with the 2010 Architectural League Prize for Young Architects and Designers, AIA New Practices New York 2012, and a 2013 AIA New York Design Award, and it is included in the New York City Department of Design and Construction’s Design Excellence Program.
-The firm has been featured in Architectural Record, Wired, Fast Company, FRAME, Domus, Baumeister, and Cultured, and its work has been exhibited by Exit Art, the Japan Foundation, Storefront for Art and Architecture, the Boston Society of Architects, and the Audi Urban Future Initiative.
+Ms. Abruzzo is a partner in Abruzzo Bodziak Architects, a New York-based practice that includes civic and cultural projects, homes, exhibitions, and research-based initiatives.
+The firm has been recognized with the 2010 Architectural League Prize for Young Architects and Designers, AIA New Practices New York 2012, a 2013 AIA New York Design Award, and Architectural Record’s 2016 Design Vanguard, and it is included in the New York City Department of Design and Construction’s Design Excellence Program.
 Ms. Abruzzo is a founding editor and publisher of the book series 306090, a 2014 MacDowell Fellow, and a Fellow of the Forum and Institute for Urban Design.
-Ms. Abruzzo received a B.A. from Columbia University and an M.Arch. from Princeton University, where she also received a Certificate in Media and Modernity and was named a Fellow at the Center for Arts and Cultural Policy Studies.
+In 2017 Ms. Abruzzo was selected by the graduating students to be awarded the Professor King-lui Wu Teaching Award.
+She received a B.A. from Columbia University and an M.Arch. from Princeton University, where she also received a Certificate in Media and Modernity and was named a Fellow at the Center for Arts and Cultural Policy Studies.